|Nutrition Facts (per serving)|

 - This punch will make about nine 4-ounce servings.

 The Modern (Hold the Rum) Bishop Cocktail

-If you are interested in the wine-only version of the Bishop Cocktail, it could not be easier.
-All you really need to do is replace the rum in the first recipe with wine.
-Many Bishop fans prefer a red wine from Burgundy, though any red you have in stock will do.
+- If you are interested in the wine-only version of the bishop cocktail, it could not be easier.
+All you really need to do is replace the rum in the recipe with wine.
+Many bishop fans prefer a red wine from Burgundy, though any red you have in stock will do.

-The last difference is that many modern Bishop Cocktails are served on the rocks in a highball glass.
-In reality, you can serve either Bishop with or without ice, depending on your mood.
+- The last difference is that many modern bishop cocktails are served on the rocks in a highball glass.
+In reality, you can serve a bishop with or without ice, depending on your mood.

 How Strong Are the Bishop Cocktails?

 To put these adaptations into perspective, imagine for a minute if we did not switch the rum and wine in the punch recipe.
-With a full bottle of rum, it would be a hefty 31% ABV (62 proof).
-That's fine for your nightly Martini, but when you're serving a crowd it's simply too strong.
+With a full bottle of rum, it would be a hefty 31 perfect ABV (62 proof).
+That's fine for your nightly martini, but when you're serving a crowd, it's simply too strong.